BlessUpAustin/NutanixAutomation/README.md

-This project aims to automate as much of post-network configuration as possible using the Nutanix's API.
+This project aims to automate as much of post-network configuration as possible using Nutanix's API.